-What Are They?
+What Are Stone Pavers?

-What Are the Different Kinds of Stone Pavers?
+Different Kinds of Stone Pavers

-There are many kinds.
+There are many kinds of stone pavers.
 Almost any type of rock can be made into one.
-The most common kinds of stone pavers are:
+The most common ones are:

-These three kinds of stone pavers can be purchased in many different regions of the country, even if the material, itself isn't natural to that region.
+These three kinds of stone pavers can be purchased in many different regions of the country, even if the material itself isn't natural to that region.
 Depending on where you live, there might be local choices available, too.
 For example, if you live in a part of the country with lots of limestone, you'll probably be able to find limestone and use this material in your paving projects.
 If you live in a part of the country rich with granite, there will probably be more granite products available.

 Why Use Stone Pavers?

-- Durability.
-They are one of the most durable materials available.
+- Durability: They are one of the most durable materials available.
 People have been using stone pavers for thousands and thousands of years.
 Some Roman roads paved with this material can still be seen today.

-- Design.
-With many different stone pavers on the market, there are numerous design options.
-Stone pavers come in a variety of sizes, colors, shapes and textures, and can be installed in a number of different patterns, providing many options for your project.
+- Design: With many different stone pavers on the market, there are numerous design options.
+Stone pavers come in a variety of sizes, colors, shapes, and textures, and can be installed in a number of different patterns, providing many options for your project.

 Stone pavers look beautiful when properly installed.
 They can be a little more challenging to install than other kinds of products, like their concrete and brick equivalents, but don't worry, you're up to the challenge.
-Follow these steps for installing stone pavers.